elvanto/api-php/README.md

-# elvanto API PHP Library
+# Elvanto API PHP Library

-This library is all set to go with version 1 of the <a href="http://elvanto.com/api/" target="_blank">elvanto API</a>.
+This library is all set to go with version 1 of the <a href="https://www.elvanto.com/api/" target="_blank">Elvanto API</a>.

 ## Authenticating

-The elvanto API supports authentication using either <a href="http://elvanto.com/api/getting-started/#oauth" target="_blank">OAuth 2</a> or an <a href="http://elvanto.com/api/getting-started/#api_key" target="_blank">API key</a>.
+The Elvanto API supports authentication using either <a href="https://www.elvanto.com/api/getting-started/#oauth" target="_blank">OAuth 2</a> or an <a href="https://www.elvanto.com/api/getting-started/#api_key" target="_blank">API key</a>.

 ### Using OAuth 2

 This library provides functionality to help you obtain an Access Token and Refresh token.
-The first thing your application should do is redirect your user to the elvanto authorization URL where they will have the opportunity to approve your application to access their elvanto account.
+The first thing your application should do is redirect your user to the Elvanto authorization URL where they will have the opportunity to approve your application to access their Elvanto account.
 You can get this authorization URL by using the `authorize_url()` method, like so:

 ```php
 require_once('elvanto_API.php');